-The following graph shows the changes, since our common stock began trading on the NASDAQ Global Market on December 20, 2007, in the value of \$100 invested in (1) the common stock of Orion Marine Group, Inc., (2) the Standard & Poor's 500 Index and (3) the Dow Jones Heavy Construction Group Index.
+The following graph shows the changes in the value of \$100 invested in (1) the common stock of Orion Marine Group, Inc., (2) the Standard & Poor's 500 Stock Index and (3) the Dow Jones Heavy Construction Group Index.
 The values of each investment are based on share price appreciation, with reinvestment of all dividends, assuming any were paid.
 For each graph, the investments are assumed to have occurred at the beginning of each period.